Lanquin and Semuc Champey

 Then it was our turn.
 Only our hostel tour had a bonus.
 Tubing down the river.
 The guide was great and took my son.
 It was a short journey and quite tranquil, but it was still a lot of fun, and I had a bit of a hard time paddling one handed back to the shore, whilst holding the camera.

 Next was jumping off the bridge suicidal style.
-We did neither, but watched as some guy hurt himself on both events and came out with a swollen and red and purple arm and back where he thumped the water as if he had fallen on pavement.
+We did neither but watched as some guy hurt himself on both events and came out with a swollen and red and purple arm and back where he thumped the water as if he had fallen on a pavement.

 Back in the truck, we then cross over a very ‘B’ grade bridge, complete with a few missing planks, but provided a good wobble.

 There were heaps of howler monkeys in the trees, so we enjoyed watching them with their babies on their backs.
-It is also about now you need to make sure you have your water out, and your bug spray on.
+It is also at this time that you need to make sure you have your water out, and your bug spray on.

 When we finally reached the top, the view is just amazing.
-The water colour with the limestone shelf shows colours of aqua, green, and azure.
-Our guide gives us a lesson as to how the river flows deep under the limestone shelf of Shemuc Champay, and that the water flows up through the shelf, and there can even be some warmer pools.
+The watercolor with the limestone shelf shows colors of aqua, green, and azure.
+Our guide gives us a lesson as to how the river flows deep under the limestone shelf of Semuc Champey, and that the water flows up through the shelf, and there can even be some warmer pools.